Bending rigidity, sound propagation and ripples in flat graphene

-In order to calculate phonon spectra in unstrained graphene at any temperature, we calculate the SCHA stress tensor following the procedure in Ref. \onlinecite{monacelli2018pressure} and pick the lattice parameter that sets it to zero at each temperature.
+In order to preserve rotational symmetry, we make sure that the lattice parameter in our calculations sets the SCHA stress tensor~\cite{monacelli2018pressure} to zero at each temperature.
 The lattice parameter calculated in this way includes anharmonic effects as well as the effect of quantum and thermal fluctuations.
 All the phonon spectra shown in this work obtained with the atomistic potential are calculated with the lattice parameter that gives a null stress at each temperature.
 The harmonic spectra on the contrary are always calculated at the lattice parameter that minimizes $V$.
-The temperature dependence of the lattice parameter is shown in Fig. \ref{lattice}.
-We include the molecular dynamics (MD) results of Rowe et al. obtained with the same potential\cite{rowe2018development}, which do not account for quantum effects.
-For comparison, we also include SSCHA calculations in the classical limit, by making $\hbar=0$ in $\scharho$, and within the quasiharmonic (QH) approximation.
-We expand our calculations up to 500 K, as below this temperature corrugations seem negligible\cite{pozzo2011thermal,zakharchenko2009finite}.
-The centroid positions in the SCHA calculations are always in the plane.
-Our quantum calculations correctly capture the negative thermal expansion of graphene that has been estimated in previous theoretical works\cite{rowe2018development,zakharchenko2009finite}.
+The temperature dependence of the lattice parameter is shown in Fig. \ref{spectrum}.
+We include the molecular dynamics (MD) results of Rowe et al. obtained with the same potential~\cite{rowe2018development}, which do not account for quantum effects.
+For comparison, we also include SCHA calculations in the classical limit, by making $\hbar=0$ in $\scharho$, and within the quasiharmonic (QH) approximation.
+Our quantum calculations correctly capture the negative thermal expansion of graphene that has been estimated in previous theoretical works~\cite{rowe2018development,zakharchenko2009finite}.
 Our SCHA result shows a larger lattice parameter than the classical result.
 This is not surprising as classical calculations neglect quantum fluctuations and, consequently, underestimate the fluctuations associated to the high-energy optical modes (the highest energy phonon modes require temperatures of around 2000 K to be thermally populated).
 This remarks the importance of considering quantum effects in the evaluation of thermodynamic properties of graphene.
-Our classical results and the MD calculations of Rowe et al.\cite{rowe2018development} are in agreement (within their error of $0.0005$ $\AA$).
-It is worth noting that the quasiharmonic approximation is not valid to calculate the thermal expansion of graphene due to the harmonic imaginary phonon frequencies that appear close to $\Gamma$ for the ZA mode already at $500$ K. In the shadowed region the QH is in principle not valid, even if it has been used with coarse integration grids that avoid the instabilities\cite{PhysRevB.71.205214}.
+Our classical results and the MD calculations of Rowe et al.~\cite{rowe2018development} are in agreement at low temperatures.